DRAWING CODES: Experimental Protocols of Architectural Representation

 Rael San Fratello: Ronald Rael, Virginia San Fratello, Barrak Darweesh

-Ronald Rael is an Assistant Professor of Architecture and Art Practice at the University of California Berkeley.
+Ronald Rael is an Associate Professor of Architecture and Art Practice at the University of California Berkeley.
 Virginia San Fratello is an Associate Professor in the Department of Art & Design at San Jose State University.
 Rael San Fratello designs things in their studio in Oakland, California sometimes under the name of Emerging Objects.

 by Young & Ayata / Michael Young & Kutun Ayata

 Symmetry as a compositional device is one of the most codified of all formal systems in architectural design.
 The interpretations that have been attached to symmetry are multiple and varied; transcendental perfection, mystical symbolism, humanistic harmony, cultural order, mathematical abstraction, academic formalism, complete banality, erotic sensuality, social domination, etc.—the list could go on.
 As a convention, symmetry is usually rejected or embraced based on one or more of these interpretations, but what is often ignored is how symmetry operates aesthetically as opposed to metaphorically, symbolically, epistemologically.
 Symmetry is aesthetically complex, but to pull out one aspect, there is a distinctly different aesthetic affect between global and local symmetries.
 A dominant global symmetry pulls a composition out of its ground as a figural object; it becomes a thing, an object.
 On the other hand, the even repetition of local symmetries produces patterns that push a composition into the background, into atmosphere.